Posted 3 weeks ago

 - Add chopped tomatoes, mixed herbs, tomato puree, salt, and pepper

-- Simmer for 15-20 minutes adding water as necessary to achieve desired consistency (Tip: we use pasta water a the starch provides a glossy texture that lets the sauce bind to pasta better)
+- Simmer for 15-20 minutes, adding water as necessary to achieve the desired consistency

-- If storing then allow to cool before transferring to container and use within 3-4 days
+(Tip: We use pasta water as the starch provides a glossy texture that lets the sauce bind to pasta better.) - If storing, then allow to cool before transferring to a container and use within 3-4 days

 Blueberry crumble